-In this tutorial, we’ll learn about spring-boot-starter-parent and how we can benefit from it for better dependency management, default configurations for plugins and quickly build our Spring Boot applications.
+In this tutorial, we’ll learn about spring-boot-starter-parent.
+We’ll discuss how we can benefit from it for better dependency management, default configurations for plugins, and to quickly build our Spring Boot applications.

 We’ll also see how we can override the versions of existing dependencies and properties provided by starter-parent.